 When it comes to charmingly quirky holiday shows, the Polyphonic Spree's all-ages, family-friendly Holiday Extravaganza takes the crown.
-Expect music from the symphonic rock group, wacky holiday performers, and milk and cookies at midnight.
+Expect music from the symphonic rock group, wacky holiday performers, and a White Elephant raffle featuring items donated by the band.
 This year's show is Dec.
-10 at the Majestic Theatre.
+15 at the Majestic Theatre.

 'Bah, humbug' to all

 Dallas has some serious Scrooges.
 Need proof?
-Look no further than Dallas Theater Center's longtime holiday tradition of presenting A Christmas Carol and Pocket Sandwich Theater's Ebenezer Scrooge, which is in its 35th season.
-A nice touch at DTC is that canned goods and money are collected for the North Texas Food Bank.
+Look no further than Dallas Theater Center's longtime holiday tradition of presenting A Christmas Carol and Pocket Sandwich Theater's Ebenezer Scrooge, which is in its 37th season.

 The Dallas Arboretum lights up

 The pumpkins make way for Christmas decorations at the Dallas Arboretum.
 The $2 million "12 Days of Christmas" exhibit features a dozen elaborately decorated 25-foot gazebos that each have holiday music and mechanical movement.
 Evening hours make for a particularly charming outing.
-That's in addition to Santa figurines that will be up at the DeGolyer House, holiday teas and special weekend activities.
+That's in addition to an "Artistry of the Nativity" display that will be up at the DeGolyer House, holiday teas and special weekend activities.